Geonovum/KP-APIs/API-strategie-extensies/ext-security.md

 Note that Client authentication using HTTP Basic authentication or communicating client credentials in the request body are prone to credential theft and therefore NOT RECOMMENDED.

 **Client_secret_jwt**
 The Client secret JWT method (see [OpenID](https://openid.net/specs/openid-connect-core-1_0.html#ClientAuthentication)) is similar to the private_key_jwt method, but uses a HMAC instead of a signature.
-This Client Authentication method is part of the OpenID Connect standards for Clients authenticating to the OpenID Provider, but the use of Private key JWT Client authentication is not limited to this use case.
+This Client Authentication method is part of the OpenID Connect standards for Clients authenticating to the OpenID Provider, but the use of Client secret JWT Client authentication is not limited to this use case.

 This method is not as a strong as the private_key_jwt method, but offers better options against replay attacks than password based methods.